The Salvadoran apparel and textile industry recuperation

 The manufacturing of apparel in El Salvador remains targeted for sales to US industry brands.
 Seventy percent of the country’s exports go to Walmart, Disney, and Nike.
 This is in addition to significant shipments to the Canadian clothing firm Lululemon.
 Moreover, neighboring countries consume about 25% of the products manufactured in El Salvador in terms of fabrics sales.
 In addition, countries in the region such as Mexico, Guatemala, and Honduras use Salvadoran textiles to make end-user products to ship to US customers.
 “We are working to strengthen sales to Europe as well,” asserted Figueroa.

-In addition to this, CAMTEX is working with Salvadoran authorities to put into action proposals that create nearshoring opportunities for foreign investors.
+In addition to this, CAMTEX is working with Salvadoran authorities to put proposals into action that create nearshoring opportunities for foreign investors.
 This includes streamlining the process to establish a business in El Salvador.

 The Salvadoran apparel and textile industry adjusts to new demands and sustainability

 El Salvador is also an active participant in the Central American-Dominican Republic Council of Textiles and Clothing (CECATEC-RD).
 In the context of this organization, Figueroa concentrates on the Salvadoran business and is working to boost competitiveness in the Central American and Caribbean Basin as a whole.
 “We believe that each nation can focus on specific operations and items.
-This permits us to join forces and successfully collaborate despite some rivalries that exist,” proposed Figueroa.
+This permits us to join forces and successfully collaborate despite some of the rivalries that exist,” proposed Figueroa.

 Who is Patricia Figueroa?

 Patricia Figueroa has acted as the executive director of the Chamber of the Salvadoran apparel and textile industry in El Salvador (CAMTEX) since 2015.
 During this period, she has promoted positive change in an industry known for low taxation rates and inexpensive labor.
 Figueroa is helping the Salvadoran apparel and textile industry to be recognized for quality as well as cost.
-Ms. Figueroa has been director of the American Chamber of Business (AmCham El Salvador).
+Ms. Figueroa has been director of the American Chamber of Commerce (AmCham El Salvador).
 She has also been the ambassador of El Salvador to India.
 Figueroa has also been deputy director of a USAID program to create and support SMEs in El Salvador.
 In this position, she helped to generate US $60 million in revenue and create 8,000 jobs.

 Please use this form to contact us and we will respond as soon as possible: